zheeeng/OSX-devconfig-formula/Homebrew/README.md

 ## Related directories

-1. Homebrew downloads formulae into `/Library/Caches/Homebrew`.
+1. Homebrew downloads formulae into `~/Library/Caches/Homebrew` (by run `brew --cache` in terminal).
-2. Then it installs formulae into `/usr/local/Cellar/`,
+2. Then it installs formulae into `/usr/local/Cellar/`.
 3. and symlinks they into `/usr/local/bin`.

 ## Installation